jpype-project/jpype/doc/userguide.rst

 .. _JInterface:

-The meta class ``JInterface`` is used to check if an class type is an interface using ``isinstance``.
-Classes that are pure interfaces cannot be instantiated, thus there is not such thing as an abstract instance.
+The meta class ``JInterface`` is used to check if a class type is an interface using ``isinstance``.
+Classes that are pure interfaces cannot be instantiated, thus, there is not such thing as an abstract instance.
 Therefore, every Java object should have Objects cannot actual be pure interfaces.
 To represent this in Python every interface inherits ``java.lang.Object`` methods even through it does not have ``java.lang.Object`` as a parent.
 This ensures